tomasruizr/Backbone.Grexer/README.md

 Basically adds:
 - Single or two way binding possibilities to the models with the views in the DOM.
 - Use of Computed properties in the models and views.
+- Model Validaion and error messages binding for the views.

 ##Bindings:
 Consider the following Model definition: